 The worst that can happen is being expelled from the University, which is only needed very, very, rarely, as a consequence for student misconduct.
 In most circumstances, the student is placed on disciplinary probation with some conditions for successful completion of the probation, such as: involvement in an educational project, community service, restitution for damage or theft, or an assessment with a counselor to address concerns that might be related to the student's well-being.

-You provide your information to the administrator so that she may carry out an investigation of the case to determine whether there is enough evidence to proceed with the charge.
-If the administrator does not believe the student since the evidence against the student is compelling, then she will refer the case to a hearing.
-The student will have the opportunity to rebut the charge of misconduct in front of a hearing board, to know of all evidence proposed against the student (including witnesses), to bring witnesses on the student's own behalf, and to cross-examine the witnesses at the hearing.
+You provide your information to the administrator so that they may carry out an investigation of the case to determine whether there is enough evidence to proceed with the charge.
+If the administrator does not believe the student since the evidence against the student is compelling, they will then refer the case to a hearing.
+The student will have the opportunity to rebut the charge of misconduct in front of a hearing board, to know of all evidence proposed against the student (including witnesses), to bring witnesses on the student's own behalf, and to ask questions of the information provided by a witness at the hearing.

 The good news is that there are seldom any cases involving charges that a student is denying that cannot be resolved through an informal meeting and investigation by the administrator.
 Our staff, faculty, and police officers who refer students for alleged misconduct are trained to understand the level of evidence and the type of objective information that is required to exist for all reports and referrals.
 Mistakes can occur in charging a student, but the procedures of fairness and due process rights afforded the student have worked well in rectifying any mistakes.
-Finally, it is a violation of the University Student Code of Conduct and the Nevada System of Higher Education Code to knowingly submit a false charge or report.
+Finally, it is a violation of the University Student Code of Conduct to knowingly submit a false charge or report.

 The information is private, since it is a part of an educational record.
-The students has the authority to decide when and if this information may be released.
+A student has the authority to decide when and if this information may be released.
 As required by the Federal Educational Right to Privacy Act (FERPA), any record and information about the judicial process as it relates to the student referred is protected and confidential information.

 If a student is a victim of a crime of violence, then that student may receive information on the outcome of the case they refer, but this information is privileged information as well.